 - Explain why you would like to become a member of WINS.
 Explain why a mentoring program might be of importance to you, and what you envision gaining from your peers.
 Discuss how you envision taking on a leadership role on campus regarding women’s roles in the sciences, and how you might raise awareness generally about research in STEM fields among undergraduates. (limit 300 words)

-- A letter of support from a professor in the sciences, math, or computer science
+- Secure a letter of support from a professor in the sciences, math, or computer science

 Please contact firstname.lastname@example.org with any questions.